pasha121/deckhouse/modules/030-cloud-provider-azure/docs/EXAMPLES.md

 ---
-title: "Cloud provider — Azure: usage"
+title: "Cloud provider — Azure: examples"
 ---

 ## An example of the `AzureInstanceClass` custom resource